jeffreykegler/hoonlint/misc/whitespace.md

 # About this document

-This document is intended to describe the use of whitespace by Hoon to the level and to the degree of precision necessary for `hoonfmt` and `hoonlint`.
+This document is intended to specify a convention for the use of whitespace by
+Hoon to the level and to the degree of precision necessary for `hoonfmt` and `hoonlint`.
-This document therefore only deals with conventions for Hoon expressions that contain gaps.
+This document only deals with conventions for Hoon expressions that contain gaps.
 These are